Cray-HPE/docs-csm/operations/configuration_management/Configure_HSN_NIC_Bonding.md

    | `hsn_bond_ip`         | `10.253.254.1`      |
    | `hsn_bond_netmask`    | `255.255.0.0`       |

    The DMAC used should match the one defined in the fabric LAG configuration.
-The four parameters in this table _must_ be provided.
+The four [HSN][hsn] parameters in this table _must_ be provided.
 The values for
    `hsn_bond_mac`, `hsn_bond_ip`, and `hsn_bond_netmask` cannot be derived so must be set.
 Interface configuration will fail if these values are not provided.

    > **NOTE** The `hsn_bond_options` parameter defaults to `"mode=802.3ad xmit_hash_policy=layer2+3 miimon=100 ad_select=bandwidth lacp_rate=fast"` and may need changing if static mode